Dieppe 80th Anniversary

 Thursday August 18

-Today we will visit all three of the Canadian landing zones of Operation Jubilee - the plans, the execution and the after-math of the August 1942 raid that went so horribly wrong.
+Today we will visit more of the Canadian landing zones of Operation Jubilee - the plans, the execution and the after-math of the August 1942 raid that went so horribly wrong.
 We begin in the garden at the foot of the citadel, then walk along the main beach in Dieppe to gain a sense of the overall raid, with time at the various monuments to the regiments who landed here.
 Captain John Weir Foote, a chaplain, would be awarded the Victoria Cross for his efforts here.

 Friday August 19